SalomePlatform/adao/doc/en/ref_algorithm_EnsembleKalmanFilter.rst

     pair: Variant ; MLEF
     pair: Variant ; IEnKF
     pair: Variant ; E3DVAR
+    pair: Variant ; 3D-Var-Ben
     pair: Variant ; EnKS
     pair: Variant ; EnSRKF
     pair: Variant ; RRSQRT

 - "EnKF" (Ensemble Kalman Filter, see [Evensen94]_), original stochastic algorithm, allowing consistent treatment of non-linear evolution operator,
 - "ETKF" (Ensemble-Transform Kalman Filter), deterministic EnKF algorithm, allowing treatment of non-linear evolution operator with a lot less members (one recommends to use a number of members on the order of 10 or even sometimes less),
-- "ETKF-N" (Ensemble-Transform Kalman Filter of finite size N), ETKF algorithm of "finite size N", yhat doesn't need inflation that is often required with the other algorithms,
+- "ETKF-N" (Ensemble-Transform Kalman Filter of finite size N), ETKF algorithm of "finite size N", that doesn't need inflation that is often required with the other algorithms,
-- "MLEF" (Maximum Likelihood Kalman Filter, see [Zupanski05]_), deterministic EnKF algorithm, allowing in addition the consistent treament of non-linear observation operator,
+- "MLEF" (Maximum Likelihood Kalman Filter, see [Zupanski05]_), deterministic EnKF algorithm, allowing in addition the consistent treatment of non-linear observation operator,
 - "IEnKF" (Iterative EnKF), deterministic EnKF algorithm, improving treament of operators non-linearities
-- "E3DVAR" (EnKF 3DVAR), algorithm coupling ensemble and variational assimilation, which uses in parallel a 3DVAR variational assimilation and an EnKF algorithm to improve the estimation of *a posteriori* error covariances
+- "E3DVAR" (EnKF 3DVAR, or 3D-Var-Ben), algorithm coupling ensemble and variational assimilation, which uses in parallel a 3DVAR variational assimilation for a single best estimate and an EnKF ensemble algorithm to improve the estimation of *a posteriori* error covariances
 - "EnKS" (Ensemble Kalman Smoother), smoothing algorithm with a fixed time lag L.

-Without being a universal recommandation, one recommend to use "EnKF" formulation as a reference algorithm, **"ETKF-N" ou "IEnKF" formulation for robust performance**, and the other algorithms (in this order) as means to obtain a less costly data assimilation with (hopefully) the same quality.
+Without being a universal recommendation, one recommend to use "EnKF" formulation as a reference algorithm, **"ETKF-N" ou "IEnKF" formulation for robust performance**, and the other algorithms (in this order) as means to obtain a less costly data assimilation with (hopefully) the same quality.